 Keep reeds moist and pliant without open water or saliva for single reeds and double reeds for clarinets, saxophones, oboes, bassoons, contrabassoons and English horns.

 Boveda is easy to use.
 Just tear open the plastic wrapper on the outside of your pack, then remove the Boveda.
 Place the pack in your dedicated Boveda pouch and position it in your case in a zone where there will be no pressure when you close the case.
 Take care not to cut or tear the Boveda pack.

 Find the Right Number of Boveda for Your Instrument

-The amount of Boveda packs required will vary depending on where you live (your environment), the size of your instrument(s) and the type of case you’re using for each instrument.
+The number of Boveda packs required will vary depending on where you live (your environment), the size of your instrument(s) and the type of case you’re using for each instrument.
 Hard cases made of synthetic or man-made materials generally hold an internal environment better than a wooden case or a gig-bag.
-A basic rule is 1 to 2 Boveda for smaller wooden instruments or electric wooden instruments with a solid or semi-hollow body and 4 Boveda for larger wooden instruments.
+A basic rule is 1 to 2 standard Boveda for smaller wooden instruments or electric wooden instruments with a solid or semi-hollow body and 4 standard Boveda for larger wooden instruments.

 Frequently Asked Questions

 - Hardening at its corners

 - Rock solid all the way through (Make sure your cigars are always protected, don’t wait until Boveda is completely rigid before ordering replacements.)